avolstudio/Solid/README.md

 # Solid
-Lightweight framework which provide awaitable and parameterized MonoBehaviour, and Model-View pair Load Demo scene and run
+Lightweight framework which provide awaitable and parameterized MonoBehaviour, and Model-View pair.
+Load Demo scene and run